jaudemard/ASAP/README.md

 ```bash
 pip install .
 ```
-You may check if it was correctly installed by running `asap --help`.
+You may check if it was correctly installed by running `asap --help`, or with the provided toy and basic usage commands.

 ## Basic Usage